 - Get a dose of culture and the Ubud art scene at one of the many art museums in the area.
-Noteable ones to include on your trip are ARMA (Agung Rai Museum of Art), Blanco Renaissance Museum, Ubud Art Market and Neka Art Museum.
+Notable ones to include on your trip are ARMA (Agung Rai Museum of Art), Blanco Renaissance Museum, Ubud Art Market and Neka Art Museum.

 - Swing over the jungle at the Bali Swing.

 - Visit the Elephant Cave (Goa Gajah).

 - Wander through the stunning Tegalalang rice terraces (the rice paddies are one of the premier tourist attractions in Bali and are totally not to be missed).

 - Book a day tour to hike Mount Batur for sunrise for amazing views over the countryside and Lake Batur below (there are plenty of recommended fullday tours available online and as one of the top Bali tours it’s best to book in advance)

 - Get a taste of traditional Balinese Cuisine and learn to cook it at a Balinese Cooking Class.

 View this post on Instagram

 Get cafe happy in the food lovers paradise of Canggu.
 More spread out than the neighboring Seminyak, Legian and Kuta regions, visitors to Canggu will almost definitely need some form of transport – and preferably (if you are feeling confident) a scooter to avoid what can be crippling traffic.

 Things to do in Canggu

 - Hit the surf.
-Canggu beach & Echo Beach are bonafide surfers paradises’ and with a variety of breaks attracts a folks with varying skill levels; from beginner (there are several surf schools here) through to more advanced riders.
+Canggu beach & Echo Beach are bonafide surfers paradises’ (and Balis best surf spots) and with a variety of breaks that attract folks with varying skill levels; from beginner (there are several surf schools here) through to more advanced riders.
 Its one of the best places to surf in Bali.

 - Cafe hop.
 If you need to stock up on Insta-friendly foodie photos, you’ll be spoilt for choice in Canggu.
 And if you always wanted to have a floating breakfast or lunch, there are plenty of picture-perfect spots on offer.